ex16x41/bugbounty/WebFrameworks-Exposures.md

 2."NameError": indicates that a variable or function name was not defined.

 3."KeyError": indicates that a key used to access a dictionary does not exist.

-"ValueError": indicates that an argument passed to a function or method is invalid.
+4."ValueError": indicates that an argument passed to a function or method is invalid.

-"AttributeError": indicates that an attribute or method does not exist for an object.
+5."AttributeError": indicates that an attribute or method does not exist for an object.

-"SyntaxError": indicates that there is a problem with the syntax of the code.
+6."SyntaxError": indicates that there is a problem with the syntax of the code.

-"IndentationError": indicates that there is a problem with the indentation of the code.
+7."IndentationError": indicates that there is a problem with the indentation of the code.

-"ImportError": indicates that there is a problem importing a module or package ##
+8."ImportError": indicates that there is a problem importing a module or package